OWASP/owasp.github.io/_drafts/2021-03-11-March-Call-To-Battle-Post-Event-Summary.md

 **3rd place** – Sebastian Green-Husted

+Thank you Veracode for hosting and sponsoring this battle!

  Join us and register for our next Call to Battle "Owasp Juice Shop Virtual Escape Room" community challenge on April 9.